mjlollar/significance_testing/README.md

 # Description

 This repository contains scripts used to generate p-values in Lollar et al. 2022[1].
 All scripts can be run from personal computers, with one requirement that input file take the format of a comma-separated file (csv) with headers.
 Headers are required as input flags are mostly header names for dataset categories.
+An example of an input file is provided (input_example.csv).

 Call script with '--help' flag for information on the input requirement (header names) for each script.